Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 decal render

-In the above image we have used an image that has *.jpg as file format, the *.jpg format as mentioned does not support Alpha Mask therefore we get a background on our decal, in this case white.
-If we want the decal to be uncovered / cut out we have to use an image in *.png format which in turn contains an Alpha Mask.
+In the above image, we have used an image that has *.jpg as the file format, but the *.jpg format does not support Alpha Mask and therefore a background appears on our decal, in this case white.
+If we want the sticker to be exposed / cut out, we must use an image in the *.png format that uses an Alpha Mask.

 When we apply an image with an Alpha Mask, we also have to modify the Transparency the settings under Decal.
 Here we chose Type: see-through and What is transparent: black pixels.